Kepler–Poinsot polyhedron: Characteristics

 Conway's system of relations between the six polyhedra (ordered vertically by density).
-Here, the green arrow represents the connection of duality, blue represents the greatening (g), and orange represents the stellation (s).

 John Conway introduces operators for the Kepler–Poinsot polyhedra known as greatenings—(g), maintaining the type of faces, shifting and resizing them into parallel planes—and stellations—(s), changing pentagonal faces into pentagrams—of the convex solids.
 In his naming convention, the small stellated dodecahedron is just the stellated dodecahedron.

 By the construction above, these figures have pentagrams (star pentagons) as faces or vertex figures.
 The dual polyhedron of a great dodecahedron is the small stellated dodecahedron, and the dual of a great icosahedron is the great stellated dodecahedron.
 The four share the symmetry as both regular icosahedron and regular dodecahedron, the icosahedral symmetry.